DanHodgson12/my-cook-book/README.md

 ## Content

 - All content was written by the developer.
-- Example recipes were taken from [Jamie Oliver's recipe website](https://www.jamieoliver.com/recipes/).
+- Example recipes were taken from the [BBC Food Recipe website](https://www.bbc.co.uk/food/recipes/).

 ## Media